 - Hives (urticaria), may last longer than 24 hours

 - Open sores with dead tissue (necrotic ulcers)

-The diagnosis is based on your symptoms and how the skin looks after you take a certain medicine or are exposed to a foreign substance (antigen).
+The health care provider will base the diagnosis on symptoms.
+The provider will evaluate how your skin looks after you have taken certain medicines or are exposed to a foreign substance (antigen).

-Results from an ESR test may be high.
-Skin biopsy shows inflammation of the blood vessels.
+Results from an ESR test (erythrocyte sedimentation rate test) may be high.

 The goal of treatment is to reduce inflammation.

-Your health care provider may prescribe aspirin or corticosteroids to reduce inflammation of the blood vessels.
-(DO NOT give aspirin to children except as advised by your health care provider.)
+Your provider may prescribe aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), or corticosteroids to reduce inflammation of the blood vessels.
+(DO NOT give aspirin to children except as advised by your provider).

 Stone JH.
 Immune complex-mediated small vessel vasculitis.
-In: Firestein GS, Budd RC, Harris Jr. ED, McInnes IB, Ruddy S, eds.
+In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
 Kelley's Textbook of Rheumatology.
-8th ed.
-Philadelphia, Pa: W.B.
-Saunders Company; 2008:chap 85.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 91.

-- Last Reviewed on 06/20/2011
+- Last reviewed on 4/28/2015

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.